couchbaselabs/sdk-rfcs/rfc/0032-field-level-encryption.md

 | ------------- |:-------------:| :-----|
 | GetKey     | false | Returns an encryption key from a keystore given a unique key-name or path as a Base64 encoded byte array. |

-The implementation of the keystore should use any necessary libraries or 3rd party APIís to enable the retrieval and storage of signing keys.
+The implementation of the keystore should use any necessary libraries or 3rd party API‚Äôs to enable the retrieval and storage of signing keys.
 The simplest implementation should be an in-memory solution for development and testing where the keys are simply stored as fields and be retrievable by key-name or path.
 The path would likely be the location of the key(s) on disk or perhaps URI for some remote host if a 3rd party key-management solution is implemented, like Hashicorp Vault.

 Note that the IKeyProvider is specifically terse so that it's easier to support a large number of disparate implementations.
-Itís implied that concrete implementations will contain specialized constructors, properties and/or fields so that a wide-range of key-store options (JKS, DATAPI, Hashicorp Vault, etc) can be supported.
+It‚Äôs implied that concrete implementations will contain specialized constructors, properties and/or fields so that a wide-range of key-store options (JKS, DATAPI, Hashicorp Vault, etc) can be supported.

-Here is an example of an in-memory store for development and testing called the ìInsecureKeyStoreî, because it is, well, not very secure...:
+Here is an example of an in-memory store for development and testing called the ‚ÄúInsecureKeyStore‚Äù, because it is, well, not very secure...:

 ```C#
     public class InsecureKeyProvider : IKeyProvider